TimShinners/PFNs4MVBO/README.md

-# Prior-Data Fitted Networks Can Do Mixed-Variable Bayesian Optimization
+# Prior-Data Fitted Networks Can Do Mixed-Variable Bayesian Optimization (PFNs4MVBO)

-PFNs4BO showed that PFNs work good for bayesian optimization.

-This repo contains much of the code used in my thesis, "Prior-Data Fitted Networks Can Do Mixed-Variable Bayesian Optimization"
+This repository extends the work done in [PFNs4BO](https://github.com/automl/PFNs4BO) by adapting Prior-Data Fitted Networks (PFNs) to handle Bayesian optimization settings that involve both numerical and categorical variables.

+### Background

+PFNs are a type of transformer that have been trained to do Bayesian inference.
+As input, they take a training data set with a variable number of features and observations, and a test data set containing only inputs.
+They output predictive distributions over the possible target values.
+PFNs are trained using synthetic datasets that are sampled from a Prior-Data Generating Model (PDGM), with the choice of PDGM being extremely flexible.

+In [PFNs4BO](https://github.com/automl/PFNs4BO), PFNs demonstrated strong performance as surrogate models for Bayesian optimization.

+In our (work)[https://github.com/TimShinners/PFNs4MVBO/blob/main/PFNsCanDoMVBO.pdf], PFNs were trained using a set of Gaussian processes that incorporated different categorical kernels (BODi, Cosmopolitan, CoCaBO).
+These PFNs performed similarly to their respective Gaussian processes, at a fraction of the computational expense.

+### Use our models

 **PFNsCanDoMVBO.pdf** is a pdf of the thesis.